pelinkeskin/Personal_projects/README.md

 # Personal_projects
-<p>This repository contains small projects I do at my free time.</p>
+<p>This repository contains small  personal projects I did at my free time and during my CS Masters degree in UCD .</p>
 <strong>JobAdsWordFreqEval:</strong> <br />
 Small-scale text analytics study to assess word frequencies across data analytics job ads at linkedin which is useful for gaining some insight about what are the common traits employers currently looking for data analytics roles.   <br />
 <strong>Time-Related_Feature_Engineering:</strong> <br />